Executive & VIP Aviation International (EVA) Features Planet 9 in their Spring Issue.

 “But as the business grows, we need more inventory and that additional charter just naturally rolls onto these other owner’s airplanes.
 It’s allowed us to provide them with more charter than they’re used to getting from traditional management companies, because with our Falcons charter is first and foremost.
 These charter owners benefit from that ‘charter engine’.
 Management companies generally have to go out and sell charter when the hours are available, but we already have trips ‘in the can’ that we can pass on as demand increases.”

 Walter credit’s P9’s ability to take on managed aircraft so soon in its existence to the way the company was built from the outset.
-“Even when we had just one airplane, we had the infrastructure to support 20,” he says, a fact also important in P9’s rapid receipt of the Wyvern, Argus and IS-BAO approvals.
+“Even when we had just one airplane, we had the infrastructure to support 20,” he says, a fact also important in P9’s rapid receipt of the Wyvern and Argus.
 “It’s also a testament to the people we have in our management roles, people who have been in those types of position a decade or more.
 You need very experienced people to properly operate the type of equipment we do over as many hours every month as we do.”

 And yet P9 offers far more than chartered jets.
 Typical of its wider product offering, in cooperation with T&M it offers global personal protection to its clients.
 “The majority of our flights are between the US and Europe, and into the Middle East, Asia and Africa, to secure locations, but personal protection is particularly important to some of our high-profile, high net worth clients.
 The security offering expands into cyber, which is becoming more prevalent all the time.”